CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

       ![](images/bastionconnect-1.png)

-1. Now, you will be redirected to a new tab where the Bastion VM is opened.
-If you see the pop-up **See text and images copied to the clipboard**, click on **Allow**.
+1. You will now be redirected to a new tab where the Bastion VM opens.
+If you see the pop-up **"See text and images copied to the clipboard,"** click on **Allow**.

     ![](images1/allowpopup.png)

 1. Within the Bastion VM, search for **Edge (1)** and select **Microsoft Edge (2)**.

     ![](images1/selectedge.png)

-1. Navigate to the below-mentioned URL, and you can see the error **can't reach this page**.
+1. Navigate to the below-mentioned URL, and you can see the error **Hmmm... can't reach this page**.

     ```
     https://www.nfl.com